mindofbrandon/UML-EECE-Microprocessors-II/README.md

 This repository will contain the three labs required in this course, which will reinforce our learning in Microprocessors II.

 #### This is for the first lab
+The first lab is designed to blink an LED on the Arduino Microcontroller